How to optimize real-time data ingestion in Snowflake and Iceberg

 In recent years, more agile approaches have emerged, with a data shift towards binary, key-value formats for better scalability on the cloud.
 However, due to the architectural complexity, data transfers between services have multiplied, leading to challenges in maintaining data integrity.
 Plus, these innovations primarily cater to new projects, leaving developers and internal users to navigate through multiple hoops within the system to accomplish tasks.

 Companies also find themselves paying the price for slow innovation and encounter high costs when implementing new changes.
-This is particularly true when it comes to AI-driven initiatives that demand a significant amount of data and swift action.
+This is particularly true when it comes to AI-driven initiatives that demand a significant amount of data and swift action, especially for organizations hoping to power an AI agent platform at scale.
 Consequently, several challenges bubble to the surface and get in the way of progress, making it increasingly difficult for FSIs to adapt and prepare for the future.

 Here’s a breakdown of these challenges and the ideal state for FSIs.